Hypocoercivity in Phi-entropy for the Linear Relaxation Boltzmann Equation on the Torus: Proofs for General -entropy

 We now outline our strategy for the proof.
 Our goal is to get constructive rates of convergence to equilibrium by closing a Gr\"{o}nwall estimate on a functional that we construct.
 This functional is composed from the components of Fisher information and an entropy term.
-We introduce the components of Fisher information.
+In order to explain the strategy compactly we introduce the components of Fisher information.
 We note here that $I^M$ does not have a sign.
-We also introduce a projected entropy which we use in our functional, We have several more terms which only appear in the intermediate steps of the proof, We prove later in this section that $I^X - I^{\Pi X} \geq 0$.
+We also introduce a projected entropy which we use in our functional, We have another term which only appears in the intermediate steps of the proof, We prove later in this section that $I^X - I^{\Pi X} \geq 0$.